SeaQL/seaql.github.io/Blog/blog/2026-02-28-sea-orm-sync.md

 <img alt="SeaORM 2.0 Banner" src="/blog/img/SeaORM%202.0%20Banner.png"/>

-## The Problem
+## The Problem: Durability

-You have a program that runs for a long time.
-A batch job, a simulation, a data pipeline.
-It runs for hours, and then it crashes.
-You have to start it again and it begins from zero.

-The fix is checkpointing: periodically saving the program's state so it can resume from where it left off.
-A SQLite database is a natural choice for this.
-It's a single file, requires no server, and supports transactions (so your checkpoint is atomic).
+Long-running programs crash.
+When they do, you start over from zero.
+The fix is checkpointing: periodically save state to a database so the program can resume where it left off.
+In this tutorial we wire up checkpointing with SeaORM Sync and rusqlite.

-In this tutorial we'll wire up checkpointing with SeaORM's sync API and rusqlite.
-The state is defined as a SeaORM entity, persisted transactionally, and reconstructed on restart.
 No async runtime, no handwritten SQL.

 ## The Workload: Pi Spigot

 We need a computation that takes a long time and produces results incrementally.
-Here we use the Rabinowitz–Wagon pi spigot algorithm as demonstration.
+Here we use the Rabinowitz–Wagon pi spigot algorithm[^1] as demonstration.

 The algorithm computes decimal digits of pi one at a time, using only integer arithmetic.
 Each iteration mutates the internal state, and may or may not produce a digit.
 So "I completed iteration N, therefore I have N digits" is not true.